Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Update the existing bucket policy in the Amazon S3 console with the new log file prefix, and then update the log file prefix in the CloudTrail console.
 - [ ] Update the existing bucket policy in the Amazon S3 console to allow the security engineers principal to perform GetBucketPolicy, and then update the log file prefix in the CloudTrail console.

 ### The rule set in the virtual appliance is correct Which of the following are other valid items to troubleshoot in this scenario?
-(Choose two.)
+(Choose TWO)

 - [ ] Verify that the 0.0.0.0/0 route in the route table for the web server subnet points to a NAT gateway.
 - [ ] Verify which Security Group is applied to the particular web server’s elastic network interface (ENI).